-My comments: The article below provides good information about why clients want podcasts transcribed.
-Irine provides good information about the differences between Intelligent Verbatim and Verbatim transcription and Edited Transcripts and what type of transcript to use.
+My comments: The article below provides good information about why people want podcasts transcribed.
+Irine explains the differences between Intelligent Verbatim and Verbatim transcription and Edited Transcripts and what type of transcript to use.
 TIP: Always ask your client what kind of transcript they want.

 Podcasts – Is Transcription a Good Idea?

 Podcasts were initially used to allow people to distribute their own content or radio style shows to a wider audience.
 The clarity of a podcast digital recording has been ideal for a variety of media, such as school lessons, tourism audio guides, oral history interviews, radio programmes, magazines, political broadcasts, sermons, TV commentary, newspapers and even health guides.

 So why do you need a podcast transcription if you have the audio?
 The content of audio recordings on the Internet is not readily searchable and, therefore, indexed and classified by the search engines.
 This renders your podcast almost invisible unless you spend time advertising it or loading the show notes with relevant keywords.
 Increasingly, podcasters are providing a transcript of either excerpts to be included in the show notes, or a full transcript of the podcast, which can be uploaded to the Internet alongside the audio recording.
 The transcript will then show up in the search engine results like any other document or website.

 It could be argued that a podcast is already in an accessible format and why add to the reams of written material already on the Internet?